Lingleville, Texas

 Lingleville is a census-designated place (CDP) in Erath County, Texas, United States.
+As of the 2020 census, Lingleville had a population of 166.
 Lingleville is located at the intersection of Farm to Market Road 8 and Farm to Market Road 219, 10 mi west of Stephenville.

 History

 In 1884 R. P. Campbell opened a grocery store in his house in the hollow below what is now the townsite.
-Before a post office was established there, the community was called Needmore.
+Before a post office was established there in 1885, the community was called Needmore.
 It was renamed to honor John Lingle, who had settled there in 1874.
+In 1901, a downtown robbery and subsequent fire almost completely devastated the town.
+In 1919, an oil boom at the nearby Desdemona oil field increased settlement in Lingleville.
 In 1940 the town had the post office, four businesses, and 200 residents.
 From 1980 through 2000, its population was reported as 100.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate System describes the weather as humid subtropical, and uses the abbreviation Cfa.

 Demographics

 Lingleville first appeared as a census designated place in the 2020 U.S. census.